With a Power of Attorney

 A Financial Power of attorney gives someone jurisdiction to handle financial matters on your behalf, if you become incapacitated.
 The agent doesn’t need to have financial expertise but should be someone you trust to handle your assets.
 The document may include the authority to deposit social security checks or file tax returns.

-Broader powers are included in the General Power of Attorney document.
+Broader powers are included in the General New Jersey Power of Attorney document.
 The agent is appointed to handle your financial and personal affairs, which may include managing your personal residence or operating your business.

 Anything specific you want to be taken care of is included in the Special Power of Attorney.
 It gives your agent limited powers, such as accessing a safety security box.